 If you have mastered the other tricks on this list, then you understand the mechanics of your knife and the exact amount of effort it takes to complete a full rotation.
 A basic aerial consists of exactly that: One full blade rotation in mid-air.
 After the blade has rotated past your hand, you grab the handles of the blade in the open position.

 Flip closing is simply the reverse of the opening you’ve already mastered.
 Rather than flicking your wrist to manipulate the blade into its open position, you’ll complete the opposite motion to send it back to the concealing handle.

 One trick to successfully flip closing your blade is to ensure you keep your palms open to give the blade enough room to swing back into its concealed position without slicing your hands.

 Of course, sustaining the occasional cut is just a part of balisong training, but it is best to avoid cuts where possible and always remain alert throughout your practice to mitigate accidents.
 After all, the art of successfully manipulating your custom butterfly knife is about doing so without an injury.

-Conversely, consider purchasing a training balisong, a butterfly knife with all the components less the sharpened blade.
+Or consider purchasing a training balisong, a butterfly knife with all the components except the sharpened blade.